Use Salesforce As a Content Source

 Select Content Fields for Indexing

-1. You can decide which object fields are indexed.
+1. You can pick object and fields for indexing.
 SearchUnify supports standard and custom object fields.
 To select an object, enter its Object API name.
 The list of valid object API names can be found in the second column of Object Manager.
 (Log into Salesforce to view.)

-SearchUnify supports the indexing of record fields as well.
-You might want to crawl them if your knowledge base is hosted on a Salesforce org.
+• SearchUnify supports the indexing of record fields.
+Crawl them if your knowledge base is hosted on a Salesforce org.

-To index article drafts, use enter knowledge__kav_draft in the Object API field.
+• To index article drafts, enter knowledge__kav_draft in the Object API field.

-2. Add Object will become clickable if the name API name is valid.
-Otherwise you will receive a warning.
+2. The Add Object button is activated only if the name API name is valid.
+Otherwise a warning is displayed.

-4. After adding the objects, the next task is to select object fields (content fields) for indexing.
-Click to select a content field.
+4. After adding the objects, select object fields (content fields) for indexing.
+Click to view object fields.

-5. Add properties—such as createdDate and accountDescription—one at a time.
-You can change a property's label and type.
-It's important to note here than when a crawled field is deleted from Salesforce, then crawling cannot take place.
-Each time SearchUnify tries to update the index, an error shows up.
-If you haven't been able to crawl Salesforce for some time, then tally the indexed fields of each object in SearchUnify with the fields in your Salesforce org.
+Note: When a crawled field is deleted from Salesforce, then crawling fails because each time SearchUnify tries to update the index, an error shows up.
+If you haven't been able to crawl Salesforce, then tally the indexed fields of each object in SearchUnify with the fields in your Salesforce org.

-6. Repeat the previous step with all the objects and press Save.
+6. Repeat the previous step with all the objects and click Save.

 After the First Crawl